You may have the most stylish rash guard, the bitchenest surfboard, and have all the common surfing safety rules down pat.

 3. When more than one surfer catches a wave at the same time, the one closest to the curl has the right of way.

-4. Known as "dropping in" (in surfing lingo) is when you accidently cut in front of someone already riding a wave.
+4. "Dropping in" (in surfing lingo) is when you accidentally cut in front of someone already riding a wave.
 Avoid wave-rage by being alert to those around you, and waiting your turn.

 5. Closely related to No.5, "snaking" is an even worse breach of etiquette in which a surfer intentionally sneaks around another to get in position to take the next wave.
 Remember that nobody likes a wavehog.
 Be polite.